-Road to Net Zero
+Net Zero Roadmap

 Undertaking Emissions Reduction

-Achieving Carbon Neutrality
+Phase 0: Achieving Carbon Neutrality in Commercial Properties

 The “Carbon Neutrality 2022” initiative was launched in 2017 with the aim to reduce Scope 1 and 2 emissions across its commercial properties.
 This involved shifting to renewable energy sources through power purchase agreements bundled with quality Renewable Energy Certificates (RECs).
 Additionally, Ayala Land initiated forest carbon projects in its private properties to remove emissions from the atmosphere, offsetting the impact of Scope 1 emissions.

 By 2022, the program had succeeded in shifting 91% of commercial properties’ gross leasable area (GLA) to renewable energy sources or power accompanied by quality RECs.
 Additionally, four out of six carbon forest projects produced 8,732 tCO2e credits.
 This contributed towards a reduction in Scope 1 & 2 emissions to 14% of business-as-usual levels.
-With most of its leasing properties already operating with clean energy, the company was ready for the next phase of its decarbonization journey: the reduction of emissions in its supply chain, or Scope 3.
+With most of its leasing properties already operating with clean energy, the company was ready for the next phase of its decarbonization journey: the reduction of emissions in its supply chain, (Scope 3).

-Setting Science-Based Targets
+Phase 2: Setting Science-Based Targets

 In 2021, the Ayala Group made a pivotal commitment to achieve Net Zero Greenhouse Gas (GHG) emissions by 2050, along with its sister companies, reducing Scopes 1, 2 and 3 emissions to zero by 2050.
 This aligns with the imperative to limit global warming to 1.5°C through rapid and deep emission reductions.
 To set credible targets, Ayala Land’s Strategic Business Units (SBUs) contributed to the baseline of the company’s GHG inventory for Scope 1, 2 and 3.
 The Net Zero Task Force, comprising sustainability leaders and key stakeholders from Ayala Land’s various businesses and overseen by the corporate sustainability unit, identified key “hotspots” sources and developed initial interventions.